-Areas I, II, III, and IV are posted with "Timber Sale Boundary" signs, red flagging, and red paint.
+The timber sale area is posted with "Timber Sale Boundary" signs, red flagging, and red paint.

-PURCHASER shall not have any red paint on the timber sale area.
+PURCHASER shall not have any red, blue, or black paint on the timber sale area.

 Section 56.
 Reserved Timber.
 Reserved timber is that timber including trees, snags, and logs on the timber sale area, which is not sold to PURCHASER.
 The following is reserved timber and shall not be damaged, cut, or removed by PURCHASER, unless otherwise approved in writing by STATE.
 Failure to leave the required reserved timber shall be handled as described under Damages below.